"A study published in 2020 found that the existing 'one-size-fits-all' approach to CPR training is insufficient" (Dobbie et al., 2020)

 How Can We Help to Overcome the Challenges?

 A crucial part of such challenges is in the advertising and engagement strategies of local community education groups.
-By providing more representative publicity for CPR and BLS training, it’s likely that engagement from Black, Asian and minority ethnic communities will increase.
+By providing more representative publicity for CPR and BLS training, it’s likely that engagement from minority ethnic groups will increase.

 Sylvie Seales, who is also an OSCE (Objective Structured Clinical Examination) Assessor, advocated that training be conducted at more accessible locations.
 She believes that this would start to break down the barriers to bystander CPR training in diverse communities.
-Her suggestions include venues such as schools and sports clubs that are inclusive, friendly and accessible to people of Black, Asian and minority ethnic communities.
+Her suggestions include venues such as schools and sports clubs that are inclusive, friendly and accessible to people of minority ethnic groups.

 This begins to identify and challenge the broader issue referenced by Dr Boulton and others in the research; that of environmental and socioeconomic factors that restrict access to BLS training for less-represented communities.
 By ensuring training is conducted at accessible times and locations, these difficulties can, perhaps, start to be overcome.

 Another important factor that Dr Boulton raised during our discussion was the necessity for more inclusive CPR training equipment, such as CPR manikins.
-He suggested there is a need for training and CPR manikins to reflect the communities they represent, and that those most in have need access to high-quality CPR to save lives.
-This may help to better engage with Black, Asian, and ethnic minority communities and improve knowledge and training in CPR.
+He suggested there is a need for training and CPR manikins to reflect the communities they represent and that those most in need need access to high-quality CPR to save lives.
+This may help to better engage with ethnic minority groups and improve knowledge and training in CPR.
 This was reinforced by others we spoke to, who highlighted the importance of CPR trainers, as well as the equipment they’re using, being representative of the communities they’re trying to engage.

 The Brayden OBI Solution